smoes/active-clojure/README.md

 The `active.clojure.match` namespace provides some syntactic sugar for map matching around `core.match`.

+### Monad

+An example for `active.clojure.monad` namespace can be found at https://github.com/active-group/active-clojure-monad-example

 ## License

 Copyright © 2014 Active Group GmbH